Arti Singh

-Arti Sharma (born 5 April 1985) also known as Arti Singh, is an Indian actress who works in Hindi television.
-She married businessman Deepak Chauhan in Mumbai on Thursday, 25 April 2024.
+Arti Singh Sharma (born 5 April 1985) is an Indian actress who works in Hindi television.
 She made her acting debut in 2007 with Star Plus's drama series Maayka.
-In 2019, Arti participated in Bigg Boss 13.
+In 2019, Arti participated in Bigg Boss 13 and emerged as 4th runner up.
 Singh is best known for her portrayals in Colors TV's dramas Thoda Hai Bas Thode Ki Zaroorat Hai, and Parichay and & TV's drama series Waaris.

 Early life

-Aarti Singh was born on 5 April 1985 in Lucknow, to Atmaprakash Sharma, who is originally from Dhami, Shimla.
-She is the niece of actor Govinda (actor), sister of comedian Krushna Abhishek and cousin of television actress Ragini Khanna and Soumya Seth.
-She belongs to the Govinda Family in the Bollywood Industry.
+Aarti Singh was born on 5 April 1985 in Lucknow, to Atmaprakash Sharma, who was originally from Dhami, Shimla.

+She is the niece of Govinda (actor), sister of comedian Krushna Abhishek and cousin of TV actressesRagini Khanna and Soumya Seth.
+She belongs to the Govinda Family in the Bollywood.

+Personal life

-On 25 April 2024, Aarti Singh married Deepak Chauhan at the ISKCON Temple in Juhu, Mumbai.
+Singh married businessman Deepak Chauhan in April 2024 at the ISKCON Temple in Juhu, Mumbai.

 Career

 Singh started her acting career with the Zee TV show Maayka, where she portrayed the role of Soni in 2007.
 Later, she was seen playing Rano in Star Plus's show Grihasti, followed by Thoda Hai Bas Thode Ki Zaroorat Hai as Mugdha.

 In 2011, she portrayed the role of Seema in Ekta Kapoor's show Parichay — Nayee Zindagi Kay Sapno Ka.
 She later portrayed the role of Kajri in Colors TV's Uttaran.
 In 2014, she appeared in the show Devon Ke Dev...Mahadev as Baani and later participated in the reality show Box Cricket League.

 After appearing in comedy shows Killerr Karaoke Atka Toh Latkah, Comedy Classes and Comedy Nights Bachao, she played the role of a ghost in Sasural Simar Ka in 2016.
 She later was seen as the main lead in &TV's Waaris as Amba from 2016 to 2017.

 In 2019, she participated in the reality show Bigg Boss 13 and emerged as the fourth runner-up.
 In this show, she revealed that she suffered depression due to lack of work for 2 years.
 Singh returned to television after a long break of 3 years, making her debut in a negative character named Chandra Bhanu Thakur in Shemaroo Umang's Shravani.